-It’s important take care of yourself during these stressful times.
+It’s important to take care of yourself during these stressful times.
 We’ve listed five tips that can help you heal.

 Turn off the news.

 When an international crisis strikes, any and every media outlet will be covering every detail.
-It’s important to be aware of what’s going on but there is no need to surround yourself with every little detail relevant to the events that occurred.
+It’s important to be aware of what’s going on, but there is no need to surround yourself with every little detail relevant to the events that occurred.
 Take a break from social media, turn off the news channel, and close your news apps.

 You may have a lot of feelings stirring up that are hard to process when tragedies occur.
 It’s important to let these feelings out into word, verbal or written, so you don’t find yourself dwelling on them.
 Keeping your thoughts inside can sometimes lead to feeling overwhelmed and helpless.
-You can free-write in a journal, meaning write anything and everything your mind is thinking, to just get the thoughts out on paper.
+You can free-write in a journal, meaning you can write anything and everything your mind is thinking, to just get the thoughts out on paper.
 Or you can make voice or video recordings of your stream of thoughts to release yourself from the thoughts.

 Reach out to loved ones.

 You may feel overwhelmed, helpless, or alone.
 It may be hard to believe, but so many others are feeling exactly how you’re feeling as well.
-Ringing a parental figure or your close friends to talk though how you’re feeling and checking in on them to make sure they’re feeling okay is one very big way of how you can help.
-This will ease the feeling of helplessness and it’s another way to make sure you don’t internalize all of the stress.
+Ringing a parental figure or your close friends to talk through how you’re feeling and checking in on them to make sure they’re feeling okay is one very big way of how you can help.
+This will ease the feeling of helplessness, and it’s another way to make sure you don’t internalize all of the stress.

 Write a Gratitude List.

 It’s easy to notice all of the horrible things going on in the world and how things can get worse.
 Yes, again, it’s important to be aware.
-But, it’s also important to remember that this will not last forever and this doesn’t have to be a reason for you to halt everything and stop enjoying life.
+But, it’s also important to remember that this will not last forever, and this doesn’t have to be a reason for you to halt everything and stop enjoying life.
 Write a list of everything you’re grateful to have in your life and everything you’re excited about in the future.
 List your prospective plans and use that feeling of excitement to empower yourself to help those around you and move past this event.

 As you may notice, many others around you feel emotionally distressed as well.
 First, take care of yourself as much as you need.
 Take the time to process everything and re-energize.
-When you feel strong enough, reach out to your community and offer support.
+When you feel strong enough, reach out to your community, and offer support.
 Being supportive of others in stress can also help you heal from the distress the tragedies cause.
 Reach out to help centers and organizations in your area.
 You can even publish a post to offer a listening ear to anyone who needs it on Twitter, Facebook, etc.